WebAssembly/WASI/Charter.md

 ## Goals

-The mission of this sugbroup is to provide a forum for pre-standardization collaboration on a system interface API for WebAssembly programs.
+The mission of this subgroup is to provide a forum for pre-standardization collaboration on a system interface API for WebAssembly programs.

 ## Scope